Understanding Your Costs

 Walden receives your student loan funds from the federal government and disburses the funds directly into your student account.
 Any time proceeds from loans/grants credited to a student’s account exceed direct charges, the Office of the Bursar will automatically forward the balance directly to the student.
 This occurs no later than 14 days after funds are credited to the student’s account.

 Yes, there may be some education tax benefits if you receive financial aid.
 Learn more by reading “Tax Benefits for Higher Education” from the IRS.

 Student loan recipients reapply for federal financial aid assistance in three-term intervals.
 If you begin the program in September, you will borrow from September through May (September, December, and March terms).
 You will then renew your application for a loan period of June through February (June, September, and December terms), and so on.

 No, you will not be penalized if your financial aid application was completed by the tuition due date.
-The Office of Financial Aid and the Office of the Bursar are in constant communication about your status during this time of the term, and Walden understands that federal loan funds will not be received prior to legislated time frames.
-Therefore, those students receiving loan funds whose applications are completed by the payment deadline will not be penalized.
+The Office of Financial Aid and the Office of the Bursar are in constant communication about your status during this time of the term, and Walden understands that federal loan funds will not be received prior to tuition due dates.

 Walden provides multiple resources to students while attending Walden.
 There are two key financial aid sites you will be using when receiving financial aid:

 - Your Walden myFinAid Account